beginning of content

 Key facts

-• Exercising during pregnancy can help prepare your body for birth.
+• Exercising during pregnancy can reduce pregnancy complications and help prepare your body for birth.

-• You can do aerobic activities and strengthening exercises during pregnancy.
+• You can try aerobic activities and strengthening exercises during pregnancy, focusing on your pelvic floor.

-• If you have health conditions or a complicated pregnancy, you should avoid exercising.
+• If you have health conditions or a complicated pregnancy, check with your doctor before starting or continuing exercise.

 Can I exercise during pregnancy?